j-noon/horrorhouse/README.md

 ## Home Page
 +  landing page, this page has the play button to go into the game area.
 +  It has clearly written instructions on how to play.
-+  This page explains what the end goal is and that is to need to escape.
++  This page explains what the end goal is, and that is the need to escape.

 ## Game Page
-+  This has the game area where we click the images to be able to progress through the rooms.
++  This has the game area where we click the images to be able to progress through the room's.
 +  down undeneath the game room images it has a hint.
-+  It also has a "need a hint" buttontthat produces another hint if asked for.
++  It also has a "need a hint" buttont that produces another hint if asked for.
 +  the input fild at the bottom is to check if token is correct.